mspencedm/Software-Dev-DnD/Sessions/Session 5/Session5Notes.md

 Legend says there is a special stone of purification and healing that can be found in an underwater cave.
 No one goes because there is a beast living out of hte cave that is bringing down ships plus it's probably a myth anyway.
 Take the chance?

+### Reward for Service

+Trade has become hard in Aurora's Heart with the loss of Eldertop.
+Of course, there are other coastal cities, but everyone is being extra diligent.

+Unfortuantely for the city, trade has also been slow because there has been a beast bringing down ships in the depths of the waters near the dock so ships have been having to go around, which takes more time and is hard to track.

+This is now becoming known as The Tempest's Maw.
+If someone ventures out to the section of water and can investigate what is happening, then they will gain a big reward (500GP) if they can prove they put an end to the nonsense.

+### The Tempest's Maw

+Somehow players will need to figure out that this is a dungeon completely underwater that they are going to have to swim down to go to.

 ### Child of Amoria

 If they are walking around town the party will see a group of orphans running around outside the Temple of Amoria.
 The temple takes in orphans as they love and care on the loss.

 They will offer to watch Winny.

+Additionally, the Temple of Amoria will be a good place to learn more about the stone of purification.
+Some call it the Stone of Central Essence (if someone has a history with Amoria or rolls high on religion they may gather that this is a shard name).